DDMAL/cantus/README.md

 ```
 however, this process can already be done using the user interface.
 We recommend using the user interface from this point onward.

+## Adding manuscripts and chants using the admin user interface

+Once the manuscript information has been fetched from the Cantus Database,
+the following fields of a manuscript should become available:

+- The cantus URL
+- The cantus CSV export URL, which contains all chant/folio associations for this manuscript

+The process for turning any Manuscript in the initialized database into a searchable Manuscript
+in the Cantus Ultimus interface involves the following steps:

+1. Importing all the chant information of the manuscript
+2. Defining the source images of the Manuscript through a IIIF Manifest file
+3. Setting the Manuscript as a `public` Manuscript in the Cantus Ultimus interface

+### Importing chant information

+In the admin interface (located in http://localhost:8000/admin), navigate the list of Manuscripts and select the one you wish to enable in Cantus Ultimus.

+Select the manuscript by ticking its corresponding check box.

+In the `Actions` menu located at the top, trigger the action called `Import the chants associated with the selected manuscript(s)`.

+This will trigger a series of queries in the backend.
+Wait until you see the notification `Loaded chants for manuscript` above the `Actions` menu.
+It may take a few minutes for this process to complete.

+After refreshing the admin page and looking at the Manuscript in the list, it should appear with the flag `Chants loaded` enabled.
+This indicates that the chant information has been added to the database and solr index.